f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     information to obtain.
 But, for those apps who automate their build process with the commit ref that HEAD points to, RepoTrunk will set the Current Version and Current Version Code to that number.
--   `Tags` - The AndroidManifest.xml file in all tagged revisions in the source repository is checked, looking for the highest version code.
+-   `Tags` - The `AndroidManifest.xml` and `build.gradle` files in all tagged revisions in the source repository are checked, looking for the highest version code.
     The appropriateness of this method depends on the development process used by the application’s developers.
 You should not specify this method unless you’re sure it’s appropriate.
 It shouldn’t be